pcaprioglio/CNN-music-to-image-generator/README.md

 **Ongoing project** (excuse the mess)

 The idea of this project is to use an AI approach to generate images from my music using a combination of CNN and Diffusion Models.
-The model will be trained (or fine-tuned) on the association of my music with my 3D renders in order to have image generation that follows the aesthetic vision of the project.
+The models will be trained (or fine-tuned) on the association of my music with my 3D renders in order to have image generation that follows the aesthetic vision of my artistic project.

 Outline of the project:
 1- Audio file gets converted into Mel Spectrogram